ChangePool/WorkplaceDAO/docs/SolutionApproach.md

 ### Inputs and Outputs<a name="io"></a>

-Determining the solution approach relies on the following inputs:
+Determining the solution approach relies on the following inputs, which may be informed using a [Method of Conducting Workplace Electronic Communication Traffic Analysis](https://patents.google.com/patent/US11423362B2/):

 - Business need
 - Organizational process assets
 - Required capabilities

 Use the solution approach to define the solution scope.
-The solution scope may be informed using a [Method of Conducting Workplace Electronic Communication Traffic Analysis](https://patents.google.com/patent/US11423362B2/).

 ### Assumptions and Constraints<a name="assumptions"></a>